(A) MCPs must develop and implement written policies that ensure that members have and are informed of the following rights:

 (4) To be provided information about their health.
 Such information should also be made available to the individual legally authorized by the member to have such information or the person to be notified in the event of an emergency when concern for a member's health makes it inadvisable to give him/her such information.

-(5) To be given the opportunity to participate in decisions involving their health care unless contraindicated.
+(5) To be given the opportunity to participate in decisions involving their health care .

 (6) To receive information on available treatment options and alternatives, presented in a manner appropriate to the member's condition and ability to understand.

-(7) To be assured of auditory and visual privacy during all health care examinations or treatment visits.
+(7) To maintain auditory and visual privacy during all health care examinations or treatment visits.

 (8) To be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation.